bcSpace/printcenter/README.md

 ### DocumentMetaData

-•Includes the actual document data
+• Includes the actual document data

+### PrintJob

+• Wrapper for multiple document prints with a target location and a date for the print
+• Also includes a job id

 ### AppTest